tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-yomichan.md

 * The value set for `SentKanji` lets you automatically make the target word bold.
   Alternatively, replace it with `{sentence}` if you don't want it to be highlighted.
 * `SentFurigana` is left empty.
-  You may have noticed that Yomichan can add furigana to sentences with the `{sentence-furigana}` tag.
+  You may have noticed that Rikaitan can add furigana to sentences with the `{sentence-furigana}` tag.
   Unfortunately, it uses a html-based `ruby` format which is hard for the user to edit.
   I recommend leaving the `SentFurigana` field blank